PerfectFit-project/rasa_example_project/README.md

    - To delete the database content, just delete the folder "data_mysql" on your Google Compute Engine instance.
    - Make sure to use a secure password.
 This needs to be set in both docker-compose.yml and actions/definitions.py.
 For example, see [this post](https://www.akamai.com/blog/security/btc-strikes-back-now-attacking-mysql-databases).

+### Possible Errors During Setup & How to Fix Them

 Some errors I got during the setup:
    - "Couldn't connect to Docker daemon at http+docker://localhost - is it running?
 If it's at a non-standard location, specify the URL with the DOCKER_HOST environment variable“ when running `docker-compose up –-build`.